 Love and Anger

 1989’s The Sensual World was disappointingly smooth and mainstream.
-The third single, ‘Love and Anger’ rocks, however, with David Gilmour on guitar.
+The third single, ‘Love and Anger’, is the clear highlight – a rock song with Pink Floyd’s David Gilmour on guitar.
 ‘Love and Anger’ reached No. 1 on the US Billboard Modern Rock Tracks chart, Bush’s only US chart-topper.

-After a twelve year hiatus from releasing albums, Bush triumphantly returned with Aerial.
+After a twelve year album hiatus, Bush triumphantly returned with Aerial.
 The record’s two discs are divided by theme – the second disc, A Sky of Honey, is a narrative about a day of outdoor adventures.
 ‘Nocturn’ features a couple bathing in the dark under a diamond sky – “We stand in the Atlantic/We become panoramic.”
 Backed by a funky beat, with Weather Report’s Peter Erskine on drums, ‘Nocturn’ is gently alluring.

 Bush’s breakthrough hit remains her most iconic song.
-Released at the age of 18, it was the first entirely self-penned UK number one hit for a female artist.
+Released when Bush was only 18, it was the first entirely self-penned UK number one hit for a female artist.
 The song was inspired by Emily Brontë’s book, distilling the book’s romance into a soaring art-pop epic.

 “The Most Wuthering Heights Day Ever” is held each year in locations all over the world, where participants wear red dresses and recreate the song’s music video.
 ‘Wuthering Heights’ was re-released with a re-recorded vocal for 1986’s The Whole Story.